 I was building a real-time collaboration tool between two separately hosted WordPress sites, each talking to the other over an authenticated server-to-server connection.
 I ran one Claude Code session per site to build both ends at once.
-The two ends had to line up exactly, so the sessions couldn’t work blind.
-I gave them a shared file to coordinate through.

 The trick